MHC level (the hardware)

 But then we have these value systems floating around in the world.

-What integral gets wrong is that people don’t have to go through every stage in order to arrive at their final one.
-They will, however, tend to do that, because humans tend to start at a very low symbol stage and load increasingly complex symbol stages as they develop.
+The question is “Do individuals have to go through each Integral stage in order in order to progress?”.
+They will tend to do that, because humans tend to start at a very low symbol stage and load increasingly complex symbol stages as they develop.
 A human seeing the world through the symbol stage 9 will tend to gravitate toward a value system that reflects that level of complexity.
 A simpler value system will seem incomplete, and a more complex value system will seem incomprehensible.
 But it is not uncommon to find people embracing value systems at a higher or lower complexity.

 Thinkers of each stage have [a] kind of complexity bias.
 Complexity bias means that we intuitively prefer forms of reasoning that correspond to our own stage of complexity.
 Explanations of lower complexity seem crude and simplistic to us, whereas higher stage explanations seem vague or counterintuitiveThe Listening Society, page 194

-Integral says that one has to go through all of the value systems in order, but using the principle of downward assimilation, I argue that anyone can run any value system that exists in the world; they will just see it at varying levels of complexity.
+I would suggest that anyone can run any value system that exists in the world; they will just see it at varying levels of complexity.